-And it’s the platform’s seventh year in a row wearing that crown.
+And it’s the platform’s ninth year in a row wearing that crown.

-Which is frankly logical.
 WordPress is so easy to use.
 Its installation is quick.
 There are hundreds of themes you can choose from.
 There’s also a wealth of plugins you can use and also countless tips, tricks, and tutorials out there.

 Admittedly, it did have some security problems back in the old days, but they are now long resolved.
 With the appropriate due diligence, WordPress is a secure and stable content management system, which gives its users the best experience possible.

 (Source: Expanded Ramblings)

 That’s a huge number, people.
 As I mentioned before, WordPress powers 30% of all active websites.
-And by that I mean in the whole internet.
+And by that, I mean on the whole internet.

 That number is expected to grow, as more and more people turn to WordPress for their sites.

-We’re talking millions of people being involved in this platform.
+We’re talking about millions of people being involved in this platform.